 Suggested packages of TDM strategies are provided below for ease of use for the applicant.
-These packages are designed to allow the applicant to fulfill the default Performance Target for Project Level 1 with a total of 15 points.
-An additional point is provided in selecting the packages to encourage the synergies of strategies that are shown to be effective when combined.
+These packages are available only to projects classified as Project Level 1 with a Point Target of 15 points, and are designed to allow the applicant to fulfill the 15 Point Target with a predetermined set of TDM strategies plus a bonus point.
+The additional point is provided for selecting a TDM package to encourage the synergies of strategies that are shown to be effective when combined.